saramgsilva/NewsApiSample/README.md

 # News API Sample

-Repository with an ASP.Net sample based in a News API.
+Repository with an ASP.Net Core 2.2 sample based in a News API.

 ## How run the project